LearnersGuild/curriculum-app/phases/5/README.md

 ## High Level Skills

-- Can explain how the Internet works (DNS, domains, TCP stack, IP addresses)
+- Can describe how the Internet works (DNS, domains, TCP stack, IP addresses)
 - more TBD